bekk/bekk-christmas/post/react/draft-back-to-basics.md

 document.body.appendChild(component());
 ```

-All we need to do now is to run `npx webpack` to the start the bundling process and serve our new files.
+All we need to do now is to run `npx webpack` to start the bundling process and serve our new files.
 Open the `./dist/index.html` and check to see that it works!

 ### Setting up Babel